 (C) that a technical error in a finding of fact should be changed.

+(6) A final decision issued by the Board under this section must be in writing and must either adopt the proposed findings of fact and conclusions of law as proposed by the administrative law judge or include revised findings of fact and conclusions of law consistent with (5) above.

+(7) Notwithstanding any other law, a Board shall issue a final decision under this section not later than the 180th day after the date of receipt of the final proposal for decision from the State Office of Administrative Hearings.
+The deadline may be extended if all parties agree to the extension.

+(8) Notwithstanding any other law, if a motion for rehearing is filed and granted by a Board under (c) below, the Board shall make a final decision on the application not later than the 90th day after the date of the decision by the Board that was subject to the motion for rehearing.

+(9) A Board is considered to have adopted a final proposal for decision of the administrative law judge as a final order on the 181st day after the date the administrative law judge issued the final proposal for decision if the Board has not issued a final decision by:

+(i) adopting the findings of fact and conclusions of law as proposed by the administrative law judge; or

+(ii) issuing revised findings of fact and conclusions of law as provided by (5) above.

+(10) A proposal for decision adopted under (9) above is final, immediately appealable, and not subject to a request for rehearing.

 (c) Requests for Rehearing and or Finding and Conclusions

-(1) An applicant in a contested or uncontested hearing on an application or a party to a contested hearing may administratively appeal a decision of the board on a permit or permit amendment application by requesting written findings and conclusions not later than the 20th day after the date of the board's decision.
+(1) An applicant in a contested or uncontested hearing on an application or a party to a contested hearing may administratively appeal a decision of the Board on a permit or permit amendment application by making a request in writing to the board.
+A party seeking to appeal a decision by the board must request written findings of fact and conclusions of law not later than the 20th day after the date of the Board's decision unless the board issued findings of fact and conclusions of law as part of the final decision.

-(2) On receipt of a timely written request, the board shall make written findings and conclusions regarding a decision of the board on a permit or permit amendment application.
-The board shall provide certified copies of the findings and conclusions to the party who requested them, and to each designated party, not later than the 35th day after the date the board receives the request.
-A party to a contested hearing may request a rehearing not later than the 20th day after the date the board issues the findings and conclusions.
+(2) On receipt of a timely written request under (1) above, the Board shall make written findings of fact and conclusions of law regarding a decision of the Board on a permit or permit amendment application.
+The Board shall provide certified copies of the findings of fact and conclusions of law to the party who requested them, and to each designated party, not later than the 35th day after the date the Board receives the request.
+A party to a contested hearing may request a rehearing not later than the 20th day after the date the Board issues the findings of fact and conclusions of law.